 The Nikon Z f feels well-built overall.
 It has a magnesium alloy frame and a weather-sealed exterior.
 The buttons and dials all feel sturdy and offer enough resistance to make adjustments without accidentally overshooting or turning anything.
 The shutter button is threaded, which is a nice touch if you prefer a mechanical cable release.
 The fully articulated screen mechanism also feels solid.
 That said, the battery compartment door feels a bit flimsy, and the inputs on the side of the camera are only covered by rubber flaps, though they are gasketed and seal the inputs pretty well.
 Overall, the materials look and feel nice, though some people may find the shiny finish of the top plate a little cheap-looking.

 The camera's ergonomics are just okay.
 A small bump on the side of the camera acts as a grip, but it isn't very substantial and mostly just gets in the way, particularly if you have larger hands.
-That said, you can also buy a compatible SmallRig grip at additional cost if you prefer a more substantial hand grip.
+That said, you can also buy a compatible SmallRig grip at an additional cost if you prefer a more substantial hand grip.
 The texture around the body is somewhat grippy, but overall, the camera doesn't feel particularly secure in the hand.

 The dials, including a dedicated shutter speed and ISO dial in addition to a PSAM mode dial, give you a bit more hands-on control over settings.
 However, in practice, the setup isn't entirely intuitive, as the mode dial will dictate which of the dials are in play or not.
 In contrast, Fujifilm's dial system includes 'Auto' settings built into each dial.
 Here, on the other hand, you'll still have to dive into the menu to set ISO to auto, for example.
-That said, it's still a nice option to have these dedicated dials in addition to the front and back command dials for those who prefer a more tactile shooting experience.
+Still, it's nice to have these dedicated dials in addition to the front and back command dials for those who prefer a more tactile shooting experience.

-The electronic viewfinder (EVF) has a 3.69 million dot resolution, which offers a nice crisp and detailed view.
+The electronic viewfinder (EVF) has a 3.69 million dot resolution, which offers a crisp and detailed view.
 The viewfinder is similar in size and magnification to the one found on the Nikon Z 6II, though the rounded eyecup isn't the most comfortable to shoot with.

-The Nikon Z f is the first full-frame Z-series Nikon to feature a fully articulated touchscreen.
+The Nikon Z f is the first full-frame Z series Nikon to feature a fully articulated touchscreen.
 You can flip it around for videos and vlogs or tilt it for photos from different angles.
 It has a very high resolution, giving you a clear and detailed image when using the monitor, and it gets quite bright.
 You can use touch navigation to scroll the menu and adjust settings, select autofocus points, and actuate the shutter.

 The user interface is fantastic.
 It's well-organized and easy to navigate, though some settings, like video assistants, can be hard to find.
 The menu also remembers where you left off, which is a nice touch that makes it easy to jump back in and adjust settings on the fly.
 It also has a quick menu, or 'i' menu, to access commonly used settings, and there are plenty of customization options.
 If you want more info about a menu item or setting, a help function explains what certain settings do.